pcuzner/ceph-ansible-copilot/README.md

 ## Features

+### 0.9.5
+- Added ssh credentials workflow
+  - hosts selected are checked for passwordless ssh access (root only at the moment)
+  - for hosts that fail the ssh check, the admin may enter a root password common to all hosts or specify a password per host
+  - copilot uses the passwords(s) provided to setup passwordless ssh
+  - once all hosts have passed the ssh check, the UI continues to the next page (host validation)

 ### 0.9.2
-- performs cluster & host sanity checks (primarily useful for prod deployments)
+- perform cluster & host sanity checks (primarily useful for prod deployments)
+  - support two deployment modes - production and development
+  - the mode is selected using a *--mode* switch when copilot is started
+  - in **dev** mode, pretty much anything is allowed (the default!)
+  - in **prod** mode;
     - confirm the number of hosts are appropriate for the intended role
     - confirm host specs are appropriate (e.g. cpu core count matches #disks for osd hosts)
     - align to service collocation rules (e.g. mon + osd = bad idea)

 ### 0.9.1
 - supports the following ceph roles; mons, osds, radosgw and mds